 Is it illegal to dive without certification and is it legal to dive alone?

 If you want to scuba dive, then do it the right and safe way and get trained.
 You have a choice of a few scuba diving schools, where there are three top schools around the world: PADI, SSI and BSAC.

 Do you have to be certified to scuba dive?

-There are many dangers associated with diving underwater that you learn from all of the diving schools and centres.
+There are many other dangers associated with diving underwater that you learn from all of the diving schools and centres.
 The top three scuba diving centres include:

 Is it legal to dive alone?

 It’s not illegal to dive alone, but diving alone is not safe to do.
-All diver training schools teach the buddy system, which means scuba divers always dive in pairs.
+All diver training schools teach the buddy system which means scuba divers always dive in pairs.

 As it is not illegal to dive without certification, it’s also not illegal to dive alone.
 But that doesn’t mean you should dive alone.
 Going through your diver training you will learn about the dangers of diving alone.
 But you may like to read this article about can you scuba dive by yourself.

 Can anyone go scuba diving?